karunsiri/gitpitch-test/slides/whats_good.md

 @ul

+- It's using Markdown
 - The presentation is hosted on Git
-- It's using markdown
-- It comes with speaker view, timer, overview, etc. tools
+- Comes with speaker view, timer, overview, etc.
+- Supports Code embedding, math notations, charts

 @ulend